 - For the frosting, in a medium bowl, beat butter and shortening together until well combined.
 Add half of powdered sugar, sifting out any clumps, and mix until smooth.
 Add vanilla extract and milk and mix again.
 Stir in remaining powdered sugar until well incorporated.

 - Remove cupcakes from refrigerator.
-Cut core of cupcakes out with a sharp knife and spoon, or use a cupcake corer, then fill holes with preapred filling.
+Cut out core of cupcakes with a sharp knife and spoon, or use a cupcake corer, then fill holes with prepared filling.